LacunaOmnibus/LacunaWaX/README.md

 BRANCHES
 --------
 - master
-    - orbiting
-        - Add an "orbiting ships" panel to space stations, mainly so we can see how many fighters are present.
 - ss_changes
     - Dealt with Icy's station changes code that's now defunct.
 But there may be some usable ideas in here.